Catherine Clarke

 Catherine's wider academic work

-Catherine is Academic Director of CARMEN: The Worldwide Medieval Network, and Programme Co-ordinator for Anglo-Saxon Studies at the annual Leeds International Medieval Congress.
+Catherine has been Programme Co-ordinator for 'Early Medieval England' at the annual Leeds International Medieval Congress, and Academic Director of CARMEN, the Worldwide Medieval Network.
 She is Series Editor for Places and Spaces: Medieval to Modern (Arc Humanities Press) and a member of the editorial board for Brepols Studies in the Early Middle Ages.
+She acts as an advisor for a number of research projects.

 Catherine is passionate about communicating and making research with communities beyond the academy, and in creative formats.
 Her media engagement includes The Conversation, BBC radio, and television.
 She has collaborated with others to produce museum exhibitions, artworks, city trails and interactive digital games as new ways of thinking about and sharing current research.